sajal353/r3f-jolt/README.md

 - `debug`: Enable debugging visualization (optional).
 - `mass`: The mass of the capsule (optional).
 - `material`: Material properties for friction and restitution (optional).
+- `bodySettingsOverride`: A function to override Jolt body creation settings (optional).

-### Returns
+#### Returns

-A tuple containing a reference to the Three.js mesh and the associated Jolt physics body and shape.
+A tuple containing a reference to the Three.js mesh and the associated Jolt physics body and capsule shape.

 ## `useCharacter`

-A hook for creating a character with physics properties.
+A hook for creating a physics-enabled character.

-### Parameters
+#### Parameters

-- `options`: Object containing character options.
+- `options`: Configuration options for the character.
 - `position`: The initial position of the character [x, y, z].
 - `rotation`: The initial rotation of the character as a quaternion [x, y, z, w].
 - `debug`: Enable debugging visualization (optional).
 - `mass`: The mass of the character (optional).

-### Returns
+#### Returns

-An object containing the character, an update function, and a debug mesh.
+An object containing the Jolt character, an update function, and a debug mesh.

 ## `useCompound`

 A hook for creating a compound physics body composed of multiple shapes.

-### Parameters
+#### Parameters

-- `shapes`: Array of shape definitions.
+- `shapes`: An array of shape configurations.
-- `position`: The initial position of the compound shape [x, y, z].
+- `position`: The initial position of the compound body [x, y, z].
-- `rotation`: The initial rotation of the compound shape as a quaternion [x, y, z, w].
+- `rotation`: The initial rotation of the compound body as a quaternion [x, y, z, w].
 - `motionType`: The type of motion, either "static" or "dynamic".
 - `debug`: Enable debugging visualization (optional).
-- `mass`: The total mass of the compound shape (optional).
+- `mass`: The mass of the compound body (optional).
 - `material`: Material properties for friction and restitution (optional).
+- `bodySettingsOverride`: A function to override Jolt body creation settings (optional).

-### Returns
+#### Returns

-A tuple containing a reference to the Three.js mesh, the associated Jolt physics body and shape, and the Three.js geometry.
+A tuple containing a reference to the Three.js mesh, the associated Jolt physics body and shape, and the geometry of the compound body.

 ## `useConvex`

-A hook for creating a static or dynamic convex-shaped physics body.
+A hook for creating a physics-enabled convex shape.

-### Parameters
+#### Parameters

-- `vertices`: Array of vertices defining the convex shape.
+- `vertices`: An array of vertex positions.
 - `position`: The initial position of the convex shape [x, y, z].
 - `rotation`: The initial rotation of the convex shape as a quaternion [x, y, z, w].
 - `motionType`: The type of motion, either "static" or "dynamic".
 - `debug`: Enable debugging visualization (optional).
 - `mass`: The mass of the convex shape (optional).
 - `material`: Material properties for friction and restitution (optional).
+- `bodySettingsOverride`: A function to override Jolt body creation settings (optional).

-### Returns
+#### Returns

-A tuple containing a reference to the Three.js mesh and the associated Jolt physics body and shape.
+A tuple containing a reference to the Three.js mesh, the associated Jolt physics body and shape, and the geometry of the convex shape.

 ## `useCylinder`

 A hook for creating a static or dynamic cylinder-shaped physics body.

-### Parameters
+#### Parameters

 - `height`: The height of the cylinder.
 - `radius`: The radius of the cylinder.